searchspring/competencies/competencies/technical-breadth-gcp-services.md

-# Competency - Technical Breadth GCP Serices
+# Technical Breadth: GCP Serices

 GCP has a wealth of services, make sure you know many so that you can choose the best fit for your architecture.